annotation/text-fabric/docs/Server/Kernel.md

             not show up.
             But if you condense to books, they will show up.

-    ??? note "linked=1"
-        Which column in the results should be hyperlinked to online representations closest to the objects
-        in that column.

-        Counting columns starts at 1.

     ??? note "*interface options*"
         You can also pass the defined interface options.